-Recording artist Nick Jonas, 26, formerly part of teen sensations The Jonas Brothers, has become a serious solo performer in his own right.
-His singing, acting, and touring career has taken off, all while he has successfully managed his Type 1 diabetes.
+Recording artist Nick Jonas, 26, formerly part of teen sensation The Jonas Brothers, has become a serious solo performer in his own right.
+His singing, acting and touring career has taken off, all while he has successfully managed his Type 1 diabetes.
 Diagnosed at 13 while on tour, he quickly adopted a positive attitude and commitment to managing his disease and not letting it derail the pursuit of his dreams.
-Three years ago, Nick started using a continuous glucose monitor (CGM).
-Now, he has partnered with Dexcom, Inc., a maker of CGM technology, to raise awareness of the benefits of CGMs.
+Six years ago, Nick started using a continuous glucose monitor (CGM).
+He has also partnered with Dexcom, Inc., a maker of CGM technology, to raise awareness of the benefits of CGMs.

-DSM: How has living with Type 1 diabetes changed for you over the last nine years?
+DSM: How has living with Type 1 diabetes changed for you over the last 12 years?

 NJ: Mostly in my responsibilities, my taking ownership of it.
 From day one, I wanted to take care of myself and not rely on other people.
 Being diagnosed was definitely one of the most frightening moments of my life.
 I was 13…I started seeing the change physically, 20 pounds in two weeks.
 I was really irritable, just drained overall.
 I was scared that I wouldn’t get to do what I loved, all these dreams I had would just end.
 So I really made a commitment to myself that I would take control and not let it slow me down.